TosbackCgusBridge-Bot/CGUs-versions/Hotels/Privacy Policy.md

 This Privacy Statement is effective as of October 4, 2015

-Choose one of the following to unlock Secret Prices and pay less on select hotels.Email
+Choose one of the following to unlock Secret Prices and pay less on select properties.Email

 Sign up for our latest offers